dpoisl/pySamsung/README.md

 pySamsung
 =========

-network remote library for samsung D-series
+network remote library for samsung C, D and E-series devices

+This is currently under heavy construction